iterative/dvc.org/content/docs/studio/user-guide/troubleshooting.md

    more than 500 columns), one solution is to split the metrics/<wbr>hyperparameters/<wbr>files that you want to display over multiple subdirectories in your Git repository.
-For each subdirectory, you can create a new project in Iterative Studio and limit it to that subdirectory.
+For each subdirectory, you can create a new project in DVC Studio and limit it to that subdirectory.

    To create projects for subdirectories, [specify the project directory in project settings].

-   If this solution does not work for your use case, please create a support ticket in the [Iterative Studio support GitHub repository].
+   If this solution does not work for your use case, please create a support ticket in the [DVC Studio support GitHub repository].

 [specify the project directory in project settings]:
   /doc/studio/user-guide/experiments/configure-a-project#project-directory
-[iterative studio support github repository]: https://github.com/iterative/studio-support
+[DVC studio support github repository]: https://github.com/iterative/studio-support

 2. **The required columns are hidden:** In the project's experiment table, you